codenvibes/CS/WHITE-BOARD/WHITE-BOARD.md

-🛡️ DAY 46 of my #CYBERSECURITY Journey!
+🛡️ DAY 47 of my #CYBERSECURITY Journey!
-Completed the Overpass CTF on TryHackMe today.
-On to the next challenge.
+Completed the Advent of Cyber Prep Track room on TryHackMe today.

 22 more rooms to the Jr Penetration Tester certificate.